 - You will be asked to empty your bladder.
 You may be given a bedpan or urinal.
 Or you may be allowed to use the restroom.

 - After you have emptied your bladder, the radiologist will take a final X-ray to see how much contrast dye remains in the bladder.

-You do not need any special care after an IVP.
+You don't need any special care after an IVP.
 You may go back to your usual diet and activities, unless your healthcare provider tells you differently.